 |As a final result, damage to reputation may be not reimbursed.|

-We've introduced only the main points of the Directive on the protection of persons reporting on breaches of Union law — it has many more details which you should be aware of as a whistleblower or business owner.
+We've introduced only the main points of the Directive on the protection of persons reporting on breaches of Union law — it has many more details that you should be aware of as a whistleblower or business owner.
 The Directive is way stricter than all previous legislations in the field of whistleblowing.

-Currently, it is the most comprehensive law on the protection of the informants.
+Currently, it is the most comprehensive law on the protection of informants.
 The Directive can significantly influence the rate of corruption in the EU countries and prevent violation of human rights — the whole picture can be seen only after 2021 (when the Directive is fully implemented).